GetUllrichorDieTrying/reading-notes/README.md

 **Intro**

 I am really looking forward to learning more about software development.
-I usually take notes for work and school using [Obsidian](https://obsidian.md/), so writing I am a fan of markdown.
+I usually take notes for work and school using [Obsidian](https://obsidian.md/), so I am a fan of markdown.

 **Growth Mindset**